harrisonteng/dot.config/README.md

 # dot.config
-dot files like shell env and editors
+1. dot files like shell env and editors
+2. make sure your key is right